Desertec: DLR studies

 The Sahara Desert was chosen as an ideal location for solar farms as it is exposed to bright sunshine nearly all the time, roughly between 80% and 97% of the daylight hours in the best cases.
 This is the sunniest year-round area on the planet.
 In the world's largest hot desert, there is an extremely vast area, covering almost the whole desert, that receives more than 3,600 h of yearly sunshine.
-There is also a very large area in excess of 4,000 h of sunshine annually.
+There is also a large area in excess of 4,000 h of sunshine annually.
 The highest solar radiation received on the planet is in the Sahara Desert, under the Tropic of Cancer.
 This results from a general, strong lack of cloud cover year-round and a geographical position under the tropics.

 The annual average insolation, which represents the total amount of solar radiation energy received on a given area and on a giver period, is about 2,500 kWh/(m2 year) over the region and this number can soar up to almost 3,000 kWh/(m2 year) in the best cases.
 The weather features of the Sahara Desert, especially the insolation, have a pronounced nature.
 The annual electricity production reaches 1,300,000 TWh at maximum in this sun-drenched area if the whole desert is covered in solar panels.

 The desert is also extremely vast covering about some 9,000,000 km2 (3,474,920 sq mi), being almost as large as China or the United States and is sparsely populated, making it possible to set up large solar farms without a negative impact on inhabitants of the region, too.
 Lastly, sand deserts can provide silicon, a raw material that is essential in the production of solar panels.